Satyaki9207/Satyaki9207/README.md

 # Data Science Portfolio 👋
 Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
 Presented in the form of Jupyter Notebooks.
+I will update it quite regularly

 Tools
 1. Python : Numpy, Pandas, Matplotlib, Seaborn